Obstructed defecation: Classification

 ODS may also be associated with solitary rectal ulcer syndrome.
+Rectocele or intussusception are detected in about 90% of people with ODS.

-Discussion of specific causes
+Specific causes

 Dyssynergic defecation (anismus)

-Dyssynergic defecation (anismus) is defined as "failure of striated muscles of the pelvic floor (the puborectalis muscle and the external anal sphincter) to relax appropriately during attempted defecation".
-In extreme cases, when defecation is attempted, the muscles may contract instead of relaxing (paradoxical contraction).
+Dyssynergic defecation (also termed anismus) is defined as "failure of striated muscles of the pelvic floor (the puborectalis muscle and the external anal sphincter) to relax appropriately during attempted defecation".
+In extreme cases, when defecation is attempted, the muscles may contract instead of relaxing (termed: paradoxical contraction, paradoxical sphincter reaction, or paradoxical puborectalis syndrome).
 Dyssynergic defecation may occur in up to 40% of all patients with constipation.

 "Celes"

-The suffix ‘-cele’ is from ancient Greek, and means ‘tumor,’ ‘hernia,’ ‘swelling,’ or ‘cavity.’
-More modern translations are ‘cystic cavity’ or ‘cystic protrusion.’
+The suffix '-cele' is from ancient Greek, and means 'tumor', 'hernia', 'swelling', or 'cavity'.
+More modern translations are 'cystic cavity' or 'cystic protrusion'.
 A cul-de-sac hernia (peritoneocele) is a herniation (protrusion) of peritoneal folds into the rectovaginal septum (the tissue between the rectum and the vagina) which does not contain any other abdominal organs.
-An enterocele is a protrusion of peritoneal folds between the rectum and the vagina containing a loop of the small intestine.
-It is abnormal descent of the small bowel in a deep pouch of Douglas.
 A sigmoidocele is a protrusion of the peritoneum between the rectum and vagina that contains a loop of the sigmoid colon.
 An omentocele is a protrusion of the omentum between the rectum and the vagina.
 These conditions can additionally be described as internal (when visible only on defecography) or as external (when there is a rectocele or rectal prolapse which is visible without imaging).
-If these abnormalities do no reduce spontaneously, the term perineal hernia is used.
+If these abnormalities do not reduce spontaneously, the term perineal hernia is used.

 A peritoneocele usually originates in the posterior compartment of the pelvis, or sometimes it can be located anteriorly (in front) or laterally (on the side) to the vagina.
 In severe cases, during defecation peritoneal contents can protrude through into the vagina or rectum, or displace them.
 Symptoms are variable, depending on the severity and the location of the herniation, and may include incomplete evacuation of the rectum, heavy sensation in the pelvis, and constipation.

+Enterocele

+An enterocele is a protrusion of peritoneal folds between the rectum and the vagina containing a loop of the small intestine.
+It is abnormal descent of the small bowel in a deep pouch of Douglas.
 Enterocoele may develop because of weakening pelvic floor, multiple pregnancies, hysterectomy, and long term chronic straining.
 Sometimes people have a developmental condition where the rectovaginal septum fails to completely fuse, and they have a congenitally deep pouch of Douglas.
+It is reported that enterocele is present in 35% of cases of ODS.
+It is debated whether enterocele causes ODS or is merely associated with ODS.
+It was suggested that an enterocele would compress the rectum and cause incomplete evacuation.
+However, evidence suggests enterocele does not impede evacuation.
+Another researcher proposed a classification of enterocele into obstructive and non obstructive types.

+Internal rectal prolapse

+Internal rectal prolapse (rectal intussusception) or rectocele are detected in about 90% of people with ODS.
+However, on defecography of healthy volunteers with no symptoms, rectal intussusception is detected in about 50-60% of cases.